mgherghi/Warez/Extensions & Scripts.md

 - [Twitter Quality Fixer](https://anonym.to/?https://greasyfork.org/en/scripts/399827-video-quality-fixer-for-twitter) - Viw Twitter Videos in the highest available quality.
 - [Clickbait remover for YouTube](https://anonym.to/?https://github.com/pietervanheijningen/clickbait-remover-for-YouTube) - Replace YouTube thumbnails with video thumbnails.
 - [YoutubeNonStop](https://anonym.to/?https://github.com/lawfx/YoutubeNonStop) - Autoclicker for YouTube's latest "feature" - Video paused.
 Continue watching?
+- [TMDB-Torrent-Movie-Database](https://anonym.to/?https://github.com/singhkumarpratik/TMDB-Torrent-Movie-Database) - A chrome extension that allows users to instantly get torrent link of the movie/TV show they are currently browsing on imdb.

 **[`^        back to top        ^`](#)**